fbpx

 Thanks to Quixy’s no-code capabilities and problem-solving expertise, HMWSSB achieved a digital transformation within 15 days.
 They built an automated inspection solution that simplified their entire process.
 Learn More.

-10. Fenesta brings down TAT
+3. Fenesta brings down TAT

-Fenesta’s strength lies in its ability to design windows and doors that can withstand India’s challenging climate, thanks to its in-house manufacturing of uPVC blend and profiles.
+Fenesta’s strength lies in its ability to design windows and doors that can withstand India’s challenging climate, thanks to its in-house uPVC blend and profiles manufacturing.
 Fenesta operates in over 327 cities through various channels, including sales offices, factories, studios, and partner showrooms, supported by a robust sales team of 500+ executives.
 As their sales orders increased, processing them in a timely manner became a daunting task.
 The existing manual system, relying on emails and reminders, led to errors and lost requests buried in email threads.
 Lack of process control and standardization affected customer interactions and satisfaction with the sales team.

 The entire feasibility process was automated on Quixy.
 The Quixy-powered workflow brought control and transparency, boosting sales team satisfaction.
 Manual reminders and follow-ups became history, as Quixy ensured timely notifications.
 Mandatory form fields improved data accuracy, and built-in business rule validations ensured requests were routed correctly.
 Determining TAT was simplified, and audit trails were effortlessly compiled with timestamped actions.
 Learn more.

-11. Adani Green’s Digital Transformation Journey
+4. Adani Green’s Digital Transformation Journey

 Adani Green, a major player in India’s energy sector, handles over 1400 purchase requisitions (PR) every month.
 Their challenge?
 An outdated process relies on a mix of emails, Excel, SAP, and manual efforts to track the PR to PO (Purchase Order) process.
 It was time-consuming, error-prone, and impacted turnaround times.
 That’s when Quixy stepped in to drive their digital transformation.